isomerpages/moe-ncps/_ncps-experience/Signature Programmes/BiCEP.md

 <b>1.
 BICEP Language and Cultural Camp </b><br>
 Primary four BiCEP students receive training in oratorical skills as part of BiCEP curriculum, before joining their BiCEP peers from the other 4 SHHK affiliated primary schools at the BICEP Language and Cultural Camp.<br><br>
 <b>2.
 Nan Chiau Ambassador Programme </b><br>
 To promote student leadership and hone their bilingual communication skills, BiCEP students are trained as Nan Chiau (NC) Ambassadors.
 NC Ambassadors are Nan Chiau’s heritage champions.
-They lead school tours, reminiscing the NC Story with students and visitors to the school.<br><br>
+They lead school tours, reminiscing about the NC Story with students and visitors to the school.<br><br>
 <b>3.
 Overseas Immersion Programme</b><br>
 Primary five BiCEP students joined their BiCEP peers in overseas immersion trips to Beijing, Xi‘an and Taipei.
 The experiential journey provides a real-life connection with the BiCEP curriculum.
 Students get to explore their Chinese heritage, establish friendship with foreign students and broaden their horizons.